 Make Your Choice

 Grab a sheet of paper and write down your personal list of tour group pros and cons.
-You’ll probably discover that you strongly prefer either the tour group or independent travel option.
+You will probably discover that you strongly prefer either the tour group or independent travel option.
 If your list is evenly balanced, consider taking a weekend group tour – a “test drive,” so to speak – to find out if you like the experience.